-- (1) Site assessment criteria.
+(1) Site assessment criteria.
 The focus of this system is to determine suitability of a particular farm parcel for conservation.
-This part of the system consists of ten factors, most of which are related to development pressures and development capability/suitability of a particular farm parcel and it's surrounding area.
-Each factor is assigned a point value based on its relative importance to other factors. - (2) Soil assessment criteria.
-All soils in the county County have been rated and placed into groups ranging from the most productive farmland to the least productive.
+Each factor is assigned a point value based on its relative importance to other factors.
+(2) Soil assessment criteria.
+All soils in the County have been rated and placed into groups ranging from the most productive farmland to the least productive.
 A relative value has been determined for each group.
-The best group is assigned the highest value and all other groups are assigned lower values.